Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 Problogger.net has a mainly female audience, with some college education.
 And, they browse mostly from home.

-Complete the initial analysis by identifying the market segment for your chosen site, using Open Link Profiler:
+Complete the initial analysis by identifying the market share for your chosen site, using Open Link Profiler:

 Next, click the “Analyze backlinks” button and you will instantly see the industry that the site is targeting.

-You can do this analysis for your own site and for any competitors, but you will have to find them first.
+You can do this analysis for internal control of your own site, and also for competitor analysis which will give you a competitive advantage through external audit.
+But you will have to find your competitors them first.
 Here’s how you do that.

 Where to find competitors: If you want your marketing campaigns on social media, search engines and blogs to be successful, you need to know who your competitors are and where to find them.

 You probably know the websites of your main competitors, but there’s an even better way to identify sites in the same niche that you may not even know about.
+This will help to understand the market share in your internal audit report.
 Let’s see how this works, using Similar Sites to find sites like Quicksprout.

 Step one: Visit Similar Sites.
 Plug in the site URL and click the search icon.